atoti/project-template/README.md

 # atoti Project Template

-Switch to the `main` branch to learn how to use this template.
+Switch to the [default branch](https://github.com/atoti/project-template#readme) to learn how to use this template.

 ## Deploy to Heroku